meen986/JavaScript_Projects/README.md

 # Project 05 - Random Password Generator
 - Random Password Generating with small and capital alphabets, numbers and symbols
 - Copy password on one click

+# Project 06 - Age Calculator
+- Here we can calculate age